RishabYadav/college-data/README.md

-# Backend Developer Assignment
+# Full Stack-Developer Assignment

 ## Overview
-This project is a backend application built using NestJS and PostgreSQL to manage and query college-related data.
+This project is a backend application built using MERN stack to manage and query related data.
 It includes features for authentication, college placements, courses, cities, and states, with a focus on performance and scalability.

 ## Features
 - **Authentication**: JWT-based authentication with login and signup functionality.